Dashboards

 * Set the font size to 30

-* Set box-shadow to `10px 5px 5px orange`
+* Set the box shadow to `10px 5px 5px orange`

-* Set the border border color to `#5e5e5e`
+* Set the border color to `#5e5e5e`

 * Set the border style to solid

-* Set border width to 5
+* Set the border width to 5

-* Set border radius to 10
+* Set the border radius to 10

-* Set background color to black.<br>
+* Set the background color to black.<br>

-The following is the JSON describing such Custom Style:
+The following JSON describes that Custom Style:

 ```json